-The Romanian brand Dacia is all about value for money and the Logan MCV really is a lot of car for a very small outlay.
-Although some models cost little more to buy than a Volkswagen up! city car, the Logan MCV is about the same size as a Volkswagen Golf Estate and has a similarly practical boot, along with a spacious interior.
-There's more good news on the cost front, as entry-level 1.0-litre petrol models are listed in insurance group two, and if you sidestep the rather austere Access model for the better-equipped Ambiance with air-conditioning, remote central locking and DAB radio, it makes a hugely versatile family workhorse.
+The Romanian brand Dacia is all about value for money and the Sandero really is a lot of car for its price.
+It’s the cheapest new car on sale in the UK even though it’s the same size as a Renault Clio or Skoda Fabia and has a similarly practical boot, along with a spacious interior.
+There's more good news on the financial front, as entry-level 1.0-litre petrol models are listed in insurance group eight.
+That’s for the 64bhp petrol model in Access triml, which is terrific value all round, albeit light on creature comforts.

-If you plan to make longer journeys, though, the more powerful 0.9-litre turbocharged petrol or 1.5-litre diesel will be better suited, although these push insurance up to groups eight and nine respectively.
-If the Dacia name isn't familiar, fear not – the brand is long established in Europe and is part of the Renault empire, sharing technology and components with many more popular cars.
+If you plan to make longer journeys, the more powerful 89bhp 1.0-litre turbocharged model known as the TCe 90 will probably suit you better, although this pushes insurance up to group 15 with the more acceptable Essentials trim.
+If the Dacia name isn't familiar to you, fear not; the brand is long established in Europe and is part of the Renault empire, sharing technology and components with many more popular cars.
 In the Sandero’s case that means the Renault Clio.

 The VW up! is one of three almost-identical city cars from the Volkswagen Group – the other two are the Skoda Citigo and SEAT Mii - but it’s now the only one you can buy with a petrol engine.
 The up! is arguably the classiest of the three; many will appreciate the prestige of the famous VW badge.
-There's a choice of modern petrol engines available and the 59bhp 1.0-litre unlocks an inexpensive group three insurance rating.
+There's a choice of modern petrol engines available and the 64bhp 1.0-litre model is rated in insurance group two.